Netlabbuilder/GCP_notes/Networking.md

     - South America `southamerica`
   - Each GCP has zones, typically at least three zones
 - **Zones**
-  - GCP Regions are divided into zones
+  - GCP Regions are divided into zones - `a`, `b`, `c`...
+  - A single failure domain within a region
+  - Resource distribution:
+    - Resources into regions and zones:
+      - Redundancy in case of failure
+      - Latency improvement by locating resources closer to clients
 - **Virtual Private Cloud (VPC) networks**
   - A VPC network is a virtualized network within Google Cloud
   - One of *global resources (\*)* and not associated with any particular region or zone